Why Internal controls are important to prevent Fraud?

 While running a business, one encounters tons of business operations and chases after multiple vital events and dates to grow and scale up the business.
 Being on top of all business operations and bringing in more opportunities is a must.
 Such actions proliferate, resulting in growth.
 However, some operations may go out of sight as a firm grows, resulting in significant losses.
 Internal Controls is the simple answer to it.

 How to avoid such losses and save your company from fraudulent activities?
 Internal controls are the processes, regulations, and procedures that a firm puts in place to assure the accuracy of financial and accounting data, encourage accountability, and prevent fraud.
-By performing risk assessment and setting up internal controls can help your business become more efficient.
+Performing risk assessment and setting up internal controls can help your business become more efficient.

 Internal controls are divided into three types, preventative and detective controls, and corrective internal controls.